alkarani01/Machine_Learning/README.md

 Lifescience Python Programmers

-Covid-19 machine learning model building using SKlearn.
-Predict the mortaility of the patient with the help of available clinical information.
-Download the data file and the python codes file and try to run the codes in your system.
+Covid-19 machine learning model built using SKlearn.
+Predict the mortality of the patient with the help of available clinical information.
+Download the data file and the Python codes file and try to run the codes in your system.

-This is purly for learning purposes.
+This is purely for learning purposes.

 All the best!